jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) consider any arguments that are provided within 30 days from the date of the notice or, if appropriate in the circumstances, a later date set by the Commissioner.
-Notification of exercise of discretion to remove or disallow (6) For the purposes of subsection (2) or (3), the Commissioner must— (a) notify the person of the reasons for the exercise of the discretion:
+Notification of exercise of discretion to remove or disallow (6) For the purposes of subsection (2) or (3), the Commissioner must— (a) notify the person of the Commissioner’s intention to exercise the discretion:
-  (b) consider any arguments against the exercise of the discretion that are provided within 30 days from the date of the notice or, if appropriate in the circumstances, a later date set by the Commissioner.
+  (b) consider any arguments against the Commissioner’s intention to exercise the discretion that are provided within 30 days from the date of the notice or, if appropriate in the circumstances, a later date set by the Commissioner.
-Notification exceptions
+Integrity concerns
-(7) The requirement to notify a person under subsection (5)﻿(a) or (6)﻿(a) may be disregarded if the Commissioner considers it necessary in the circumstances to protect the integrity of the tax system.
+(7) The procedural requirements set out in subsection (6) may be disregarded if the Commissioner considers it necessary in the circumstances to protect the integrity of the tax system.
+However, for the purposes of subsections (2) and (3), the Commissioner must notify the person that, as applicable,—
+  (a) they have been removed from the list of tax agents:
+  (b) their status has been disallowed as a representative or nominated person.
 Effective date
-(8) The Commissioner must notify a person on taking an action described in subsection (5) or (6).
-The removal, refusal, or disallowance, as applicable, takes effect on the date of the notice.
+(8) Having considered any arguments provided under subsection (6)﻿(b), the Commissioner must notify a person on taking an action to remove or disallow the status of tax agent, representative, or nominated person.
+The removal or disallowance, as applicable, takes effect on the date of the notice.
+However, if the Commissioner disregards the requirement to notify the person for the reason set out in subsection (7), the effective date is the date of the notification under that subsection.

 **PAYE intermediaries**